What is Long Jack?

 There is also evidence to show that Long Jack increases male fertility by improving markers of sperm quality (increases in semen volume, sperm concentration, and percentage of well-formed and mobile sperm) in men, and resulting in increased incidences of pregnancy (Tambi & Imran, 2010).
 Studies such as these show the potential for Long Jack to be used by couples struggling with infertility.

 There have been many incidences of fake Long Jack products available in the market place for sale.
 At the best, these will not work, but fake products may also be harmful.
-It is therefore important that you purchase Long Jack from a reputable manufacturer and supplier.
+It is therefore important that you purchase Long Jack from a reputable manufacturer and supplier in Australia.

 Bhasin et al (1996).
 The effects of supraphysiologic doses of testosterone on muscle size and strength in men.
 N Engl J Med 1996;335:1–7.

 Cyranoski (2005), Malaysian researchers bet big on home-grown Viagra.
 Nature Medicine, 11, doi: 10.1038/nm0905-912a

 Hamzah & Yusof (2003), The ergogenic effects of Eurycoma longifolia Jack: A pilot study IN Joint Conference of BASEM and BASES.
 Br J Sports Med, 37: 464-470

 Miyake et al (2009), Quassinoids from Eurycoma longifolia.
 J. Nat.
 Prod., 72: 2135–2140

 Tambi & Imran (2009), Eurycoma longifolia Jack in managing idiopathic male infertility.
 Asian Journal of Andrology, 12: 376–380